-For each bottle in your venue, WISK tells you how much should’ve been used based on the sales of all POS Items it is an ingredient in.
+For each item in your venue, WISK tells you how much should’ve been used based on the sales of all POS Items it is an ingredient in.

-In the example below, it shows that based on the sales and POS Item mapping, 11.2 bottles of Havana Club were sold, but 11.9 bottles were consumed (based on the inventory count).
+In the example below, it shows that based on the sales and POS Item mapping, 11.2 units of Havana Club were sold, but 11.9 units were consumed (based on the inventory count).

 Variance = Consumption - Sales

-In this case, the variance is -0.7 bottles.
-In other words, you had a loss of 0.7 bottles.
+In this case, the variance is -0.7 units.
+In other words, you had a loss of 0.7 units.

 Seeing your variance helps you spot any potential inventory issues, including over pouring or theft.